liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

 [Installing Liferay Maven Artifacts](/develop/tutorials/-/knowledge_base/7-0/installing-liferay-maven-artifacts) tutorial for instructions.

-With these updates, you can easily upgrade your Liferay Maven Environment so you can begin developing traditional plugin projects for @product-ver@.
+With these updates, you can easily upgrade your Liferay Maven build so you can begin developing traditional plugin projects for @product-ver@.